toodols/battlegame/readme.md

 features:

 -   speed system stolen from hsr
--   levels of increasing difficulty
+-   levels with enemies
+-   shop with stuff u can buy
 -   items that do cool stuff

 made for a discord bot